kydoc/kisi_test/External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor.md

 * Keypad (optional)
 * Reader (optional)

 Connecting the Kisi Controller Pro to the lock will allow you to unlock the door with the Kisi App.
 With a "request to exit" (REX) on the inside of the secured space the door can be opened even without the app.
 You should also consider placing a keypad or card reader on the outside of the secured space just in case the Kisi Controller is not accessible from the internet.
-See the following artiles for help with installing the keypad/cardreader
+See the following articles for help with installing the keypad/cardreader

-Keypad Link
+*Keypad Link

 <h3>Connecting the controller to the first lock</h3>
 <p>